MicrosoftDocs/learn/learn-pr/azure/host-a-web-app-with-azure-app-service/includes/4-exercise-implement-a-web-application.md

 ::: zone pivot="csharp"

-The heart of the .NET CLI tools is the `dotnet` command line tool.
+The heart of the .NET CLI tools is the `dotnet` command-line tool.
 Using this command, you will create a new ASP.NET Core web project.

 In the Cloud Shell on the right, create a new ASP.NET Core MVC application.
 Name it "BestBikeApp".